oracle/nosql-examples/examples-nosql-cluster-deployment/MRTABLE.md

 ````
 To restore a multi-region table from an export, it is recommended that you stop all write activity to the multi-region table being restored.

-**NB** The best is recreate the table in all regions before do the import.
+**NOTE** The best is recreating the table in all regions before do the import.

 And DO NOT FORGET to backup on remote storage (storage that is not local to a NoSQL storage node in the NoSQL topology).